Pound-for-pound star Teofimo Lopez has threatened to do what Floyd Mayweather did to Top Rank and walk out the door in money row.

 Like Floyd Mayweather did in the mid-2000s, Lopez wants the best deal for himself as his reputation remains sky-high.

-Speaking over the weekend at the Richard Commey-headlined event, Lopez explained his dilemma.
+Lopez explained his dilemma over the weekend at the Richard Commey-headlined event.

 “I’m looking forward, and I’m moving forward,” Lopez told ESPN’s award-winning journalist Mark Kriegel.

 “If you can’t meet the terms, then like I said, I’m taking my talents somewhere else.”